 Stretching exercises for Achilles tendonitis

 Achilles stretches don’t actually stretch the tendon much.
-It is all about stretching the calf muscles which feed into the tendon.
+It is the calf muscles that need stretching.
 Stretching is an important part of the treatment and rehabilitation of Achilles tendinitis.
 Tight or shortened calf muscles may increase the strain on the Achilles tendon making it work harder.

 Stretching on a step